Anuradhagupta28/Common-platform/README.md

 Natural Beauty Shopping App

 **Description**
-This is an online shopping web application with two main routes: Catalogue Page and Cart/Basket Page.
+This is an online shopping web application with two main routes: Product Page and Cart Page.
 Users can view a list of products from a JSON file, add them to their cart, and manage quantities.
 The project aims to provide a responsive user interface for an interactive shopping experience.

 **Features**
 Display a list of products fetched from a JSON file.